sugaryourcoffee/monitoring/docs/ganglia.md

 ### Prepare the Puppet Client Ganglia
 In order to provision our Ganglia server we have to request a certificate from our Puppet server.
-To do this we assign the IP address of our Puppet server *uranus* to the name *puppet* in `/etc/hosts`.
+In order to not always have to provide the Puppet server name we assign the IP address of our Puppet server *uranus* to the name *puppet* in `/etc/hosts`.
 Add following line into `/etc/hosts` on your Ganglia server

     ganglia$ sudo vi /etc/hosts
     192.168.178.66 puppet

-No request the certificate from your Puppet server with
+Now request the certificate from your Puppet server with

     ganglia$ sudo puppet agent --test
     vagrant@ganglia:~$ sudo puppet agent --test